 To increase your chances of successfully shipping weed, here are a few things to avoid:

-Which Shippers Should You Use To Ship Weed (And Avoid)?
+Which Shippers Should You Use To Ship Marijuana (And Avoid)?

 Believe it or not, the carrier you use is important, as not all of them treat the act of shipping weed the same.